 END

-In the example, we have created a procedure that checks the existence of a product using the id of the product.
-If the procedure exists then, the procedure will return the product name, and if it doesn’t exist then, it will return a message.
+In the example, we have created a procedure that checks the existence of a product using its ID.
+If the procedure exists, it will return the product name, and if it doesn’t, it will return a message.

 Let’s check the result by passing product id 101 as an input to the procedure.